 Tools for Teaching Fraction, Decimal, Percent Conversions:

-Anyway, to keep the conversion rules all in one place, we made this "fold it up."
-The Fraction, Decimal, Percent tabs (triangles) each get cut in half, and have a different rule and example under each half.
+Anyway, to keep the fraction, decimal, percent conversion rules all in one place for my 6th grade math students, we made this "fold it up."
+The fraction, decimal, percent tabs (triangles) each get cut in half, and have a different rule and example under each half.